 As a result of the cheap late shows, I saw all of Bruce Lee’s films (always guaranteed to have one topless scene) and a lot of B horror movies like Whoever Slew Auntie Roo? , spaghetti westerns like They Call Me Trinity and of course a few motorcycle movies like Chrome and Hot Leather.

-Chrome and Hot Leather was a good guy/bad guy movie that featured the good guys also riding bikes, which was unusual for that time period.
-It was a poorly made and badly acted exploitation movie, no argument there -- it was B moive at its best.
+Chrome and Hot Leather was a good guy/bad guy movie which featured the good guys also riding bikes, which was unusual for the time period.
+It was a poorly made and badly acted exploitation movie, no argument there -- it was B movie at its best.
 But the scene that stuck with me (aside from a young Cheryl Ladd in her first movie) was the scene where the hero and his buddies were learning to ride motorcycles.
 It stuck with me because it reminded me a bit of my first ride and because it was funny.
-It also crossed my mind when I decided to start riding again, because I did not want my start up to be like theirs was, which is how I ended up in the Harley rider’s course.
+It also crossed my mind when I decided to start riding again because I didn't want my first ride to be like theirs, which is how I ended up in the Harley rider’s course.

-Okay, so I took the long way around to explain one of the reasons I took the course.
-It was fun reminiscing especially about that first slow dance (thanks Terri) and the first French kiss (thanks Mary Ellen).
+Okay, so I took a long way around to explain one of the reasons I took the course.
+It was fun reminiscing especially about my first slow dance (thanks Terri) and first French kiss (thanks Mary Ellen).